mt32net/TIDILE/README.md

-# TIDILE - Time Indication Device through Indirect Light Emittation
+# TIDILE

-Or to put it simple: A clock with leds shining on your wall.
+A customizable and IoT freindly clock with leds shining on your wall (or whatever you want them to shine on...).
+TIDILE has a userfriendly web interface to change paramteres and colors.

-*documentation not complete*

 *Very nice picture of the first prototype*
 ![Web Interface](https://raw.githubusercontent.com/Universumgames/TIDILE/master/TIDILE_Prototype1.jpg)